Which car can you use as a home battery?

 • Energy management:

-An integrated energy management system is essential to optimize and synchronize energy storage and delivery with your household and the electricity grid.
+An integrated energy management system is essential to optimize and synchronize energy storage and delivery with your household and the grid.

-• Region-dependent availability:
+• Regional availability:

 The availability of V2G functionality varies by country and depends on local energy laws and networks.